hyperledger-archives/composer/site/jekylldocs/tasks/genapp.md

 ...
 ```

-##### What does this do?
+#### What does this do?

-1. Generating the application by connecting to a running business network
+**1. Generating the application by connecting to a running business network**

 Firstly the generator will also a series of basic regarding the application name, author, description, etc.
 Then it will ask the user to enter the details required to connect a running business network.
 After the generator has stopped prompting the user to answer questions, it will then attempt to connect to the business network using the details provided.
-If it successfully connects to the business network, the generator will then examine the assets, transactions and participant.
+If it successfully connects to the business network, the generator will then examine the assets, transactions and participants.
 The generator will then create Angular components based upon the different modelled types.

-2. Generating the application with a business network archive file
+**2. Generating the application with a business network archive file**

-Firstly it creates a standard npm module with the usual attributes of name, author, description.
+Firstly the generator will also a series of basic regarding the application name, author, description, etc.
-Secondly it asks a set of Fabric Composer questions to help create the sample structure.
+Then it will ask the user to enter the relative path to a business network archive file.
+After the generator has stopped prompting the user to answer questions, it will then attempt to read the business network archive file provided.
+If it successfully reads the file, the generator will then examine the assets, transactions and participants.
+The generator will then create Angular components based upon the different modelled types.

-- NPM Module name:  What is the name of the business network you want to connect to - and is this the same as the modules NPM registry name
+- Business Network Identifier:  This is the name of the business network you want to connect to - and is this the same as the modules NPM registry name
+- Business Network Archive File: This is a business network definition archived using the Composer-CLI
 - Connection Profile:  This is the connection profile used to locate ip/ports etc of the running fabric
 - The EnrollmentId/Secret: Are needed to create a connection to the fabric

+#### Testing this has worked

+**1. Generating the application by connecting to a running business network**

+After the application has been generated, the application can be started using ``npm start`` inside of the application directory.

+**2. Generating the applicaiton with a business network archive file**

+After the application has been generated, a business network needs to be deployed to a live fabric.
+Once this has been done, you will then need to change into applications ``config`` directory.
+Inside ``default.json``, the connection profile, business network identifier, enrollment id and secret to connect to the business network need to be set.
+The application can be then be started using ``npm start``.

+(Unit tests for components and services are coming soon)

 # Generating Tests